 Can the TOEFL be waived (for international applicants only)?

 The TOEFL can only be waived by our Graduate School.
 Many circumstances are an automatic waiver such as students with a conferred degree from a U.S. institution.
-Email email@example.com for more information.
-The IELTS test of 6.5 or better can substitute for the TOEFL.
+The IELTS test may substitute for the TOEFL.
+Email firstname.lastname@example.org for more information.

 Can the GRE be waived?